aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/_index.md

     // Access the "A1" cell in the sheet.
     Cell cell = sheet.GetCells().Get(u"A1");

-    // Input the "Hello World!" text into the "A1" cell cell.PutValue(u"Hello World!");
+    // Insert the "Hello World!" text into the "A1" cell cell.PutValue(u"Hello World!");

     // Save the Excel file.